Root Maggots: Prevention, Identification, and Control

 In addition to the above, there are three more factors that can foster root maggot infestation:

-A coot, wet spring with temperatures between 6 and 79 degrees tends to provide ideal conditions for the root maggot eggs in the soil to hatch.
+A cool, wet spring with temperatures between 6 and 79 degrees tends to provide ideal conditions for the root maggot eggs in the soil to hatch.

 Moreover, the eggs cannot survive when the temperature in the top two to three inches of soil reaches over 96 degrees Fahrenheit.